 |Review from Saisonen, of Christiania Theatre's world premiere of Henrik Ibsen's Peer Gynt (1876)||March 3, 1876||Download|

-Peer Gynt (1892) was a theatre production by Christiania Theatre, based on the play by Henrik Ibsen.
+Peer Gynt (1876) was a theatre production by Christiania Theatre, the world premiere of the play by Henrik Ibsen.
 The music was specially composed by Edvard Grieg, by Ibsen's own request.

 |Henrik Ibsen||– Playwright|